woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 == Changelog ==

+= 2.5.10 - 2020-01-09 =
+- All Products block: fix wrong price format for variable products with certain currency settings. #1518

 = 2.5.9 - 2020-01-07 =
 - Fix issue in All Products block that was causing Variable products price to exclude taxes in some cases. #1503